Stipend and Benefits

 Students receive a 1099 at the end of the year for tax purposes.
 Taxes are not withheld from stipends — students are responsible for making quarterly estimated tax payments.

 You'll receive details on the process after matriculation.
 Student Services will contact you via email to set up your stipend deposits.

 Student health insurance

 All enrolled students are required to be covered by a medical insurance plan throughout their education program at Mayo Clinic.
-You have the option to either enroll in the student health plan offered by Mayo Clinic School of Medicine and Science (MCCMS) or opt out to enroll in a different insurance plan.
+You have the option to either enroll in the student health plan offered by Mayo Clinic College of Medicine and Science (MCCMS) or opt out to enroll in a different insurance plan.

 Acceptable insurance includes:

 - Parent employer group plan

 - Medicaid (for the state the student is studying and/or participating in clinical experiences)